Some of the links in this post may be affiliate links.

 So leave those ice cubes for your iced tea, lemonade, or a nice cocktail.
 And unless you see a monkey roaming the jungles eating a popsicle, stay away from watering your plants with ice cubes. 🙂

-Before you go, if you want to get all my expertise and advice on how to grow orchids, check out an indispensable guide to growing moth orchids that I wrote.
+Before you go, if you want to get all my expertise and advice on how to grow orchids, check out my easy-to-understand and concise eBook that I wrote, Moth Orchid Mastery.
 It has helped countless people and made orchid growing EASY!

 Please do me a favor and share this post to social media because it will help me spread the Ohio Tropics houseplant care tips to the masses!
 Also, check out my shop on Amazon for all your houseplant care needs: